Shreyas3303/donors_choose_ab_testing/README.md

 - `donors_choose_eda.ipynb` - My original exploration of the data
 - `get_data.py` - Script to get the data
 - `donors_choose_data.csv` - The actual dataset (it's big - 126MB)

-## What I learned

-1. **Correlation ≠ Causation** - Just because approved projects have longer descriptions doesn't mean requiring longer descriptions will help
-2. **Test your assumptions** - Always run experiments before making big changes
-3. **Consider unintended consequences** - Making things harder might actually make them worse

-## Next steps

-If you want to play around with this:
-- Try different character thresholds
-- Look at different types of projects separately
-- Add other factors like school type or teacher experience
-- Run longer tests to see if the pattern holds

----

-*Made for learning about A/B testing and data science*